PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 ## Permissioning

-Each organization member has an organization-wide [access level](#access-levels) dictating their ability to perform certain actions.

 By default all organization members have access to all its projects, at their organization-wide access level.
 This makes for the smoothest collaboration.
 However, if you require access to data to be more granular, see section [Per-project access](#per-project-access) below.

 ### Access levels

 There are 3 access levels in PostHog, each with more privileges than the one below it.
+There can be any number of members at each level, except Owner, of which there can only be one in the organization.

-From the bottom up:
+Levels from the bottom up:

 1. **Member** – default level:
   - has full access to analytics features